 When you’re starting out, it’s a good idea to find a partner or group at a skill level similar to yours.
 This will help ensure that you have a safe and enjoyable experience.

-Another great way to learn about hiking is to talk to other hikers and learn from their experiences.
+Another way to learn about hiking is to talk to other hikers and learn from their experiences.
 This can be a great way to pick up tips and tricks that will help you on the trail.
-Some things to keep in mind when talking to other hikers include:

 • Asking about their favorite trails and hikes